notsomeguygaming/foundryvttmods/notsomeguyFoundrySettings.md

     - on `token sheet you want to summon`, click `summon configuration`, turn on `match proficiency` and `match to hit`
 - crunch-my-party
     - macros in compendium
+        - `group party` macro adds the selected tokens to a group and asks for the `party token` name. just call it `party`
+        - `toggle party` macro toggles whether the party or group is shown on the screen
+    - be sure to have a `party token` with the `same name` as the assigned party, `and` have the party token `on the scene`
 - easy-target
     - hold `alt` and `leftclick / drag` tokens to `target` them
     - hold `alt` and `leftclick` empty space to `deselect` all